notaryproject/specifications/threatmodel.md

 1. Trying to have a party install a malicious image under the attackers control.
 2. Trying to have a party install an outdated image.
 For example, one with known security vulnerabilities.
 3. Making images unavailable for installation.
+4. Preventing a party from learning about updates to currently installed images.
+5. Convincing a party to download large amounts of data that interfere with the party's system.
-4. Enabling future attacks of the above types to be carried out more easily.
+6. Enabling future attacks of the above types to be carried out more easily.
 For example, by causing a party to trust the attacker's key.